mukeenanyafiq/PocketMine-MP-Installation/README.md

 - PHP 7.3/7.4

 ### How to Install Basic Packages Termux
-1. On the end of the setup, you will be messaged with this message: 'Start install the basics Termux packages? [y/n]:'
+1. On the end of the setup, you will be messaged with this message: `Start install the basics Termux packages? [y/n]:`
-2. If you are ready to install the basics packages, type "y".
+2. If you are ready to install the basics packages, type `y`.
 3. You will get a cloning files from repository GitHub named vpphacker/vppbasic
-4. After you successfully quitted the setup, type "cd vppbasic"
+4. After you successfully quitted the setup, type `cd vppbasic`
-5. Then, type "python vppbasic.py".
+5. Then, type `python vppbasic.py`.
 6. Wait until the input y/n appears
-7. If so, type "y" to start the installation of basics packages from Termux
+7. If so, type `y` to start the installation of basics packages from Termux
 8. It will start the installation of basics packages
 9. After then, you will get an permission messages.
 Press "Allow"/"Izinkan" for allowing Termux to see your storage files
 10. Press any key to exit from the setup